 The easiest credit card to get with no credit is the OpenSky Secured Credit Card because there’s no credit check when you apply.
 As long as you’re 18 or older, can afford at least a $200 deposit, and can make monthly bill payments, you’ll probably get approved.
 With secured credit cards, your limit is usually the amount of your initial deposit.
 The OpenSky Credit Card has a $35 annual fee.

 The easiest unsecured credit card to get with no credit is the Capital One Platinum Credit Card.
-The major upsides to this credit card are its $0 annual fee and its minimum credit limit of $300, which Capital One may increase after you make 5 on-time monthly payments.
+The major upsides to this credit card are its $0 annual fee and its minimum credit limit of $300, which Capital One may increase after your first 6 months.
 However, the regular APR is a steep one at 26.99% (V), so it’s best not to carry a balance on this card.

 The bottom line is there’s a number of good starter credit cards and credit cards for people with no credit that easily can help you start building a great credit score.
 You just have to use the one you pick responsibly.